infobloxopen/terraform-provider-infoblox/docs/data-sources/infoblox_ptr_record.md

 The following list describes the parameters you must define in an `infoblox_ptr_record` data source block:

-* `dns_view`: optional, Specifies the DNS view in which the reverse mapping zone exists.
+* `dns_view`: optional, specifies the DNS view in which the reverse mapping zone exists.
 If a value is not specified, the name `default` is used as the DNS view.
 * `ip_addr`: required only if record_name is not set; specifies the IPv4 or IPv6 address associated with the PTR-record.
   If both `ip_addr` and `record_name` are set, `ip_addr` takes precedence.
 * `record_name`: required only if ip_addr is not set; specifies the name of the PTR-record in FQDN format,